Medically reviewed by Drugs.com. Last updated on Aug 20, 2019.

 • Hypersensitivity: Hypersensitivity reactions have been observed with regorafenib.

 • Hypertension: Elevated blood pressure was observed in clinical trials (onset typically in the first cycle of therapy); ensure blood pressure is adequately controlled prior to initiation.
 Monitor blood pressure weekly for the first 6 weeks and monthly thereafter or as clinically indicated; if hypertension develops, interrupt therapy or permanently discontinue for severe or uncontrolled hypertension.
 Hypertensive crisis has occurred in some patients.
+Patients 65 years and older had an increased incidence of grade 3 or higher hypertension (compared to younger patients).

 • Reversible posterior leukoencephalopathy syndrome (RPLS): RPLS occurred very rarely in regorafenib-treated patients; evaluate promptly if symptoms (eg, seizures, severe headache, visual disturbances, confusion or altered mental function) occur.
 Discontinue if diagnosis is confirmed.